aoboturov/loresmt-nlprocessing/paper/Reviews.md

 - We would like to invite you to provide a two or three pages version of your paper.
 - Please consider renaming your paper as `"System description of ----- from ---- team at DeepHack.Babel task"` (or something that would reflect the contents of your shortened paper.

+### Response
++ We have moved the appendices online which immediately cut the paper size by 2 pages.
++ The sample of parallel corpora was also made available online only - a reduction by half a page.
++ Title was changed to `System description of Supervised and Unsupervised NMT approaches from NL Processing team at DeepHack.Babel task`

 ## REVIEWER \#1
 ---------------------------------------------------------------------------
 Reviewer's Scores